-Our Level 2 Technical Certificate in Agriculture is a great opportunity to allow you to retake your maths and English GCSEs required for you to progress to the Level 3 Advanced Technical Extended Diploma.
-You will also develop knowledge and practical skills with livestock, crops and machinery through a mix of classroom and practical activities.
-You will engage with the farming community through visits and work experience.
+Our Level 2 Technical Diploma in Agriculture is a one-year course and a great opportunity to start your career in Agriculture, while allowing you to retake your Maths & English GCSEs as required.
+You will develop knowledge and practical skills with livestock, crops and machinery through a mix of classroom and practical sessions, as well as engaging with the farming community through visits and work experience.

 Why choose Brackenhurst

 Brackenhurst is the rural campus of Nottingham Trent University and, as the centre of Animal Rural and Environmental Sciences, we are passionate about the countryside and farming.
 Our mission is to make you industry-ready and career-focused individuals, so that you are ready to take the industry forward.

 Brackenhurst is only a bus journey away from Nottingham City Centre.
 However, it feels a world away from the city when you see the stunning Nottinghamshire countryside within which Brackenhurst is located.
 Our college courses run alongside degree courses – all taught by tutors who are skilled, experienced and supportive.

 At Brackenhurst we have a commercially managed pedigree beef herd, sheep flock and arable farm that makes up our 200-hectare estate.
 You’ll have access to an excellent range of facilities including a beef round house, new grain store and lambing building, machinery workshops, laboratories, lecture rooms, computer suites and library.
 We also have an extensive range of farm machinery including tractors fitted with GPS equipment that you’ll learn with.

 Brackenhurst prides itself on providing you with a friendly and supportive learning environment.
 Our college courses are taught by tutors who have spent time working in industry, therefore transferring their skills and experience, with a focus on making you industry ready.

 We have limited on-site accommodation available for students studying on this course.
 Please contact us for more details.